 Field Description File The filename of the open file.
 This field is read-only.
-Choose Feature list Note - To sho or update.
-The following columns are available: columns, tap and hold on the column title bar and then select or s from the list.
-The feature identification number.
-Each feature is given a unique number in the file.
-Name the feature and its type, shown by the point, line, or area icon to e feature name Update The update st atus (see page 130) of the feature: • blank The feature is new. · o The feature has been imported from the postprocessing software. ·Ø The feature has been updated.
-Filter The filter stat us of the feature: • (blank) The feature does not meet the criteria of the filter, or no filter has been set. •  The feature meets the filter criteria.
-Distance The distance f rom the feature to the GNSS position.
-Positions The number o f GNSS and dig tized positions recorded for the selected feature in the list.
+Choose Feature list The list of features for review or update.
+The following columns are available: Note - To show or hide any columns, tap and hold on the column title bar and then select or deselect the required columns from the list.
+The feature ide the file. entification number.
+Each feature is given a unique number in Name The name of the feature and its type, shown by the point, line, or area icon to the left of the feature name Update The update sta tus (see page 117) of the feature: • blank The feature is new. · o The feature has been imported from the postprocessing software. ·Ø The feature has been updated.
+Filter The filter statu s of the feature: • (blank) The feature does not meet the criteria of the filter, or no filter has been set. • 🕇 The feature meets the filter criteria.
+Distance The distance fr om the feature to the GNSS position.
+Positions The number of f GNSS and digit ized positions recorded for the selected feature in the list.
 Carrier coverage The carrier phase status of the selected feature.
-This field only appears if the selected feature has carrier phase data collection enabled.
-Possible values are: <carrier time></carrier - r data has been collected for this feature.
-This field shows the block, in mm:ss format.
-Continuing ock that this feature belongs to is still being collected, and may gh carrier data to process this feature.
-Insufficient Not enough c arrier data has been collected for this feature.
+This field only appears if the selected for has carrier phase data collection enabled.
+Possible values are: selected feature.
+This field only appears if the selected feature on enabled. <carrier time></carrier Enough carrier length of the b data has been collected for this feature.
+This field shows the lock, in mm:ss format.
+Continuing The carrier bloo provide enoug ck that this feature belongs to is still being collected, and may h carrier data to process this feature.
+Insufficient Not enough ca rrier data has been collected for this feature.
 Length (2D) The two-dimensional length of the selected feature.
 This field only appears if the selected feature is a line or area feature.
 The two-dimensional length is calculated by adding together the horizontal distances between positions logged for the feature, ignoring height information.
 (3D) The three-dimensional length of the selected feature.
 This field only appears if the selected feature is a line feature.
 The three-dimensional length takes the height of each position in the feature into account when it calculates distances between positions.
 Area The (two-dime area feature.
 The (two-dimensional) area of the feature.
 This field only appears if the selected feature is an area feature.
-Labels which attribut The name and value of two attributes from the selected feature.
+Labels The name and value of two attributes from the selected feature.
 The data dictionary defines which attributes from each feature type are selected as labels.
 Use the labels to check that the correct feature is selected from the list.

-Table 6.28 Update Features screen: Fields
+Table 6.26 Update Features screen: Fields